2u841r/github-repo-stats/README.md

 ## 🚀 Usage

 1. **Deploy the app to Deno Deploy**:
-   - Upload `main.ts` from this repo.
+   - Create a new playground/project & Copy-Paste `main.ts` from this repo.
-   - Create a new project at https://dash.deno.com and connect `main.ts`.

 2. **Embed the counter badge in your repository's `README.md`:**